Live One (Coil album): Background

 "CD A" was originally released as Coil Presents Time Machines.
 It is a recording of a performance which took place on 2 April 2000 at the Cornucopea festival in the Royal Festival Hall in London, England.

 "CD B" is a recording of a live concert that took place at Sónar in Barcelona, Spain on 17 June 2000.
 The studio instrumental used during this performance has surfaced on the internet.
 The video for this show is also available on the Colour Sound Oblivion 16DVD set.

 "Everything Keeps Dissolving", "Blue Chasms" and "Elves" are otherwise unreleased.
 However, "Elves" was widely circulated on the bootleg Backwards, in its original studio form; That version, however, is notably absent of Balance's vocals.
 "Circulating" is a short version of the song "Queens of the Circulating Library", from the album with the same name.

 Coil were: Jhon Balance, Peter Christopherson, Simon Norris, Thighpaulsandra on "CD A".
 "CD B" features all of the same artists as "CD A" with the addition of William Breeze.

-This album is currently available in CD format at Coil's official website, Thresholdhouse.com.